jgori-ouistiti/CoopIHC/docs/index.rst

-*Interaction-agents* builds on a two-agent interaction model, see [link] for the terminology used in this module.
+*Interaction-agents* builds on a two-agent interaction model.
+The terminology used in this module is explained in the [link].